OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/media-services/media-services-deliver-keys-and-licenses.md

             static private string ConfigurePlayReadyLicenseTemplate()
             {
-                // The following code configures PlayReady License Template using .NET classes
+                // hello following code configures PlayReady License Template using .NET classes
-                // and returns the XML string.
+                // and returns hello XML string.

-                //The PlayReadyLicenseResponseTemplate class represents the template
+                //hello PlayReadyLicenseResponseTemplate class represents hello template
-                //for the response sent back to the end user.
+                //for hello response sent back toohello end user.
-                //It contains a field for a custom data string between the license server
+                //It contains a field for a custom data string between hello license server
-                //and the application (may be useful for custom app logic)
+                //and hello application (may be useful for custom app logic)
                 //as well as a list of one or more license templates.

                 PlayReadyLicenseResponseTemplate responseTemplate =
                     new PlayReadyLicenseResponseTemplate();

-                // The PlayReadyLicenseTemplate class represents a license template
+                // hello PlayReadyLicenseTemplate class represents a license template
                 // for creating PlayReady licenses
-                // to be returned to the end users.
+                // toobe returned toohello end users.
-                // It contains the data on the content key in the license
+                // It contains hello data on hello content key in hello license
-                // and any rights or restrictions to be
+                // and any rights or restrictions toobe
-                // enforced by the PlayReady DRM runtime when using the content key.
+                // enforced by hello PlayReady DRM runtime when using hello content key.
                 PlayReadyLicenseTemplate licenseTemplate = new PlayReadyLicenseTemplate();

-                // Configure whether the license is persistent
+                // Configure whether hello license is persistent
-                // (saved in persistent storage on the client)
+                // (saved in persistent storage on hello client)
-                // or non-persistent (only held in memory while the player is using the license).
+                // or non-persistent (only held in memory while hello player is using hello license).
                 licenseTemplate.LicenseType = PlayReadyLicenseType.Nonpersistent;

-                // AllowTestDevices controls whether test devices can use the license or not.
+                // AllowTestDevices controls whether test devices can use hello license or not.
-                // If true, the MinimumSecurityLevel property of the license
+                // If true, hello MinimumSecurityLevel property of hello license
-                // is set to 150.
-If false (the default),
+                // is set too150.
+If false (hello default),
-                // the MinimumSecurityLevel property of the license is set to 2000. licenseTemplate.AllowTestDevices = true;
+                // hello MinimumSecurityLevel property of hello license is set too2000. licenseTemplate.AllowTestDevices = true;

-                // You can also configure the Play Right in the PlayReady license by using the PlayReadyPlayRight class.
+                // You can also configure hello Play Right in hello PlayReady license by using hello PlayReadyPlayRight class.
-                // It grants the user the ability to playback the content subject to the zero or more restrictions
+                // It grants hello user hello ability tooplayback hello content subject toohello zero or more restrictions
-                // configured in the license and on the PlayRight itself (for playback specific policy).
+                // configured in hello license and on hello PlayRight itself (for playback specific policy).
-                // Much of the policy on the PlayRight has to do with output restrictions
+                // Much of hello policy on hello PlayRight has toodo with output restrictions
-                // which control the types of outputs that the content can be played over and
+                // which control hello types of outputs that hello content can be played over and
                 // any restrictions that must be put in place when using a given output.
-                // For example, if the DigitalVideoOnlyContentRestriction is enabled,
+                // For example, if hello DigitalVideoOnlyContentRestriction is enabled,
-                //then the DRM runtime will only allow the video to be displayed over digital outputs
+                //then hello DRM runtime will only allow hello video toobe displayed over digital outputs
-                //(analog video outputs won’t be allowed to pass the content).
+                //(analog video outputs won’t be allowed toopass hello content).

                 // IMPORTANT: These types of restrictions can be very powerful
-                // but can also affect the consumer experience.
+                // but can also affect hello consumer experience.
-                // If the output protections are configured too restrictive,
+                // If hello output protections are configured too restrictive,
-                // the content might be unplayable on some clients.
+                // hello content might be unplayable on some clients.
-                // For more information, see the PlayReady Compliance Rules document.
+                // For more information, see hello PlayReady Compliance Rules document.

                 // For example:
                 //licenseTemplate.PlayRight.AgcAndColorStripeRestriction = new AgcAndColorStripeRestriction(1);